moonshine-ai/moonshine/moonshine/demo/README.md

 scrolling text or "live captions" assembled from the model predictions.

-The following steps were tested in `uv` virtual environment v0.4.25 created in Ubuntu 22.04 home folder running on a MacBook Pro M2 virtual machine.
+The following steps were tested in `uv` virtual environment v0.4.25 created in Ubuntu 22.04 and Ubuntu 24.04 home folders running on a MacBook Pro M2 (ARM) virtual machine.

 - [Live caption microphone demo.](#live-caption-microphone-demo)
 - [Installation.](#installation)